-Since the Board's last meeting the final report from the independent review of building regulations and fire safety led by Dame Judith Hackitt has been published, while the government has also made a range of announcements related to the national building safety programme.
-This paper updates the Board on the final recommendations of the Hackitt Review, the government's announcements and associated LGA work related to fire safety in high-rise buildings.
+1. Since the Committee's last meeting the final report from the independent review of building regulations and fire safety led by Dame Judith Hackitt has been published, while the government has also made a range of announcements related to the national building safety programme.
+This paper updates FSMC on the final recommendations of the Hackitt Review, the government's announcements and associated LGA work related to fire safety in high-rise buildings.